Nadine Spychala

 Research in computational neuroscience, complex systems and technical AI safety

-I have recently completed a PhD in computational neuroscience and complex systems at the Sussex Centre for Consciousness Science, University of Sussex.
-My doctoral research (comprising three to-be-published studies - watch out for preprints!) addresses both conceptual/philosophical and empirical questions about multi-scale relationships in complex systems, focusing on formal, information-theoretic approaches to emergence and complexity.
+I have completed a PhD in computational neuroscience and complex systems at the Sussex Centre for Consciousness Science.
+My doctoral research (comprising three to-be-published studies) addresses both conceptual/philosophical and empirical questions about multi-scale relationships in complex systems, focusing on formal, information-theoretic approaches to emergence and complexity.
 Conceptually, I co-developed a framework that rethinks emergence as a non-binary, multi-dimensional construct.
-Empirically, I systematically validated a broad range of emergence and complexity measures across multiple simulated time-series models and macro-scales to inform empirical research on time-evolving systems.
+Empirically, I systematically validated a broad range of emergence and complexity measures across multiple simulated time-series models and micro/macro-scales to inform empirical research on time-evolving systems.
 I also examined multi-scale measures in learning systems employing Approximate Bayesian Inference, a method from machine learning.
-Beyond this, I’ve leveraged my expertise in complexity science/emergence research for AI safety within a PIBBSS fellowship.
-My aim was to bring together various strands of research (philosophical, formal/mathematical and empirical) on the concept of emergence to inform and bring progress on research in AI capabilities.
-More specifically, I intended to explore whether gained insights can be leveraged for evals-type of work to produce a deployable “emergence-assessment pipeline” for assessing AIs w. r. t. their emergent capabilities.
-Here’s a talk on my AI safety research project.

-AI/ML and datascience experience
+AI/ML and datascience

-My work with AI/machine learning spans several domains beyond the technical AI alignment and LLM-based software development work mentioned above.
-During my PhD, I applied unsupervised ML techniques to derive candidate emergent macro-scales in simulated time-series models.
-Prior to my doctoral research, I used unsupervised machine learning to investigate robotic hand control via motor imagery and experiences of embodiment in an EEG-based brain-computer interface study.
-Following this, I investigated the dynamics of integrated information (a complexity measure) in black-box variational inference, a foundational technique used in ML for approximating intractable posterior distributions in Bayesian inference.
-This study formed the basis for investigating multi-scale measures in learning systems employing Approximate Bayesian Inference as part of my PhD.
+Beyond the technical AI safety and LLM-based software development work mentioned above, I applied unsupervised ML techniques to derive candidate emergent macro-scales in simulated time-series models during my doctoral research.
+Prior to my PhD, I investigated robotic hand control via motor imagery and experiences of embodiment in an EEG-based brain-computer interface study.
+I then investigated the dynamics of integrated information (a complexity measure) in black-box variational inference, a foundational technique used in ML for approximating intractable posterior distributions in Bayesian inference.
+This work formed the basis for my doctoral research on multi-scale measures in learning systems employing Approximate Bayesian Inference.
+Across these projects, I have worked extensively with information theory, time-series modelling, and Bayesian methods.
+As a research data scientist in medical education research, I conducted data science work that informed the development of assessment procedures in medical education, which directly informed regional educational policy and resulted in a co-authored publication.

-Open science research software advocacy
+Open science and research software advocacy

 Education and mentoring